What Is Optic Neuritis?

 - Decreased central vision (looking straight ahead)

-- Reduced ability to see colors or brightness – especially reds or greens
+- Reduced ability to see colors or brightness—especially reds or greens

-Optic Neuritis Diagnosis
+How is Optic Neuritis Diagnosed?

 A pediatric neuro-ophthalmologist is a specialist who treats problems with the optic nerve and loss of vision.
 To diagnose optic neuritis, this doctor may: